subirvarma/GeneralCognitics/_posts/ofdm.md

 Figure: Resulting waveform in time when sending 1011 Using 4 Sinc Pulses

 Note the time domain version of the sinc has zeroes at $nT$ for integer values of $n$, and this property is very useful when sending a train of pulses back to back, separated by the period $T$.
 The above figure shows the resulting waveform when the bit sequence 1011 iis transmitted using a stream of sinc pulses separated by time $T$.
-Just as in the case of square pulses, the signal for a particular pulse leaks over to other pulses, but with one big distinction: The peak of a pulse, coincides with the zeroes of all the neighboring pulses!
-This property follows from the fact that the sinc has zeroes at integer multiples of $T$.
-This property implies that there is no inter symbol interference between neighboring sinc pulses, even when they are stacked next to each other at intervals of $T$.
+Just as in the case of square pulses, the signal for a particular pulse leaks over to other pulses, but with one big distinction: The peak of a pulse, coincides with the zeroes of all the neighboring pulses which follows from the fact that the sinc has zeroes at integer multiples of $T$!
+This property implies that there is no Inter Symbol Interference between neighboring sinc pulses, even when they are stacked next to each other at intervals of $T$.

-Based on this property, Nyquist proposed that the filters $G(f)$ and $R(f)$ should be designed in such a way so that the product $G(f)H(f)R(f)$ results in a frequency response which is a square wave.
-This would ensure that the output pulse shape $y(t)$ at the receiver would be a sinc function, with zero Inter Symbol Interference.
+Based on this observation, Nyquist proposed that the filters $G(f)$ and $R(f)$ should be designed in such a way so that the product $Y(f) = G(f)H(f)R(f)$ results in a frequency domain shape of a square pulse.
+This will ensure that the time domain output pulse shape $y(t)$ at the receiver would be a sinc function, with zero Inter Symbol Interference.
 In order to make the $G(f)$ and $R(f)$ filters realizable using circuitry, he derived a slightly modified form of the sinc pulse, known as a Raised Cosine Pulse, and these are in use for digital communications even today.
 The sinc function has the property that its Fourier Transform X(f) uses up the least amount of bandwidth, and a more efficient pulse shape has not been found.
 They are now called Nyquist Pulses in his honor.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm31.png)

 Figure 3: Effect of Sinc Pulse Width on Bandwidth

 Another very important property of sinc pulses is the variation of bandwidth with the width of a pulse.
-In general, as the pulse width T increases, the bandwidth required for transmission decreases, as shown in the above figure (for the case $T=1$).
-In general the required bandwidth is ${1\over{2T}}$, i.e., one half the symbol rate.
-This is a very important property that comes into use in the design of OFDM.
+As the pulse width T decreases, the bandwidth required for transmission increases, as shown in the above figure (for the case $T=1$).
+In general the required bandwidth for a sinc pulse of duration $T$ is ${1\over{2T}}$, i.e., one half the symbol rate.
+This is a very important property that tells us that as we increase the rate at which are transmitting data into the channel by decreasing $T$, the corresponding channel bandwidth needed increases at the rate of ${1\over {2T}}$.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm27.png)

 Figure: End to End Baseband Communication System

 The individual filters $G(f)$ and $R(f)$ are implemented as Root Raised Cosine Filters or RRC, and these are designed such that their serial operation results in the Raised Cosine pulse shape, as shown above.
-Inter Symbol Interference mitigation works well enough as long as the channel is reasonably good.
+Inter Symbol Interference mitigation using sinc pulses works well enough as long as the channel is reasonably good.
 However wireless channels exhibit something called multipath interference, which needs additional work to mitigate.

-In the discussion so far we haven't talked about how bits actually get mapped to the signaling waveform such as the sinc pulse.
+In the discussion so far we haven't talked about how data bits actually get mapped to the signaling waveform such as the sinc pulse.
 Since we are sending analog waveforms over the channel, we have the freedom to modify the waveform so that instead of sending only two types of waveforms (say +sinc and -sinc which map into the bits 0 and 1), we can choose to send four types of waveforms (say +2*sinc, +sinc, -sinc and -2*sinc), which allows us to map 2 bits to each waveform, thus doubling the bitrate for a given symbol rate.
 This topic is discussed in detail in the next section.

 Baseband communication systems are an important topic in their own right, and are used in sending digital data over media such as twisted pair copper loop whose frequency response is centered at zero.
 However, channels in wireless and cable systems are centered at higher frequencies, and thus the baseband signal has to be shifted before it can be transmitted, and this is the subject of the next section.

 ## Designing Signals with Multiple Levels and Phases: Single Carrier QAM Modulation

 Data transmission over a wireless or cable systems requires that the signal energy be confined to an assigned frequency slot in the spectrum, called a channel (for example cellular 4G communications happens over channels that are allocated in various frequency bands between 600 MHz and 2.4 GHz).
-How can we shift our signal from the baseband to another to a channel with a larger center frequency?
+How can we shift our signal from the baseband to a channel with a larger center frequency?
 Once again the Fourier Transform comes to the rescue, as shown in the figure below.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm36.png)

 Figure: Shifting the Center Frequency of a Signal

-If we take a baseband signal and multiply it by a complex exponential, then the Fourier Transform tells us that the resulting signal now occupies a channel whose center frequency coincides with that of the carrier.
+If we take a baseband signal and multiply it by a complex exponential at frequency $g$, then the Fourier Transform tells us that the resulting signal now occupies a channel whose center frequency is precisely $g$.
 This can be shown using the following calculation:
 If $X(f)$ is the Fourier Transforms of $x(t)$, then the Fourier Transform of $x_g(t) = x(t) e^{j2\pi gt}$ is given $X(f-g)$ (see above figure).
-An application of the Euler Formula $e^{j\theta} = \cos\theta+j\sin\theta$ then leads to the result that Fourier Transform of $x(t)\cos (2\pi f_0 t)$ is given by ${X(f-f_0)+X(f+f_0)\over 2}$.
-This is precisely the property that we are looking for, i.e., the ability to shift the spectrum occupied by the baseband pulse.
+An application of the Euler Formula $e^{j\theta} = \cos\theta+j\sin\theta$ leads to the result that Fourier Transform of $x(t)\cos (2\pi f_0 t)$ is given by ${X(f-f_0)+X(f+f_0)\over 2}$.
+This is the property that we are looking for, i.e., the ability to shift the spectrum occupied by the baseband pulse.
 The resulting waveform is known as a passband pulse and the cosine function used to do the translation is called the carrier wave.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm6.png)

 Figure: (a) A Baseband Sinc Pulse and its Fourier Transform (b) A Passband Sinc Pulse and its Fourier Transform.
 The baseband pulse has been shifted by 7.5 GHz.

-The shift in frequency of a baseband sinc pulse from 0 GHz to 7.5 GHz is illustrated in the above figure.
-Note that as a result of the shift, the bandwidth occupied by the passband pulse is double that of the baseband pulse, i.e., for a pulse of width $T$, the baseband bandwidth that it occupies is ${1\over{2T}}$ while its passband bandwidth usage is ${1\over T}$.
+The shift in frequency of a baseband sinc pulse from 0 GHz, as shown in column A, to 7.5 GHz, as shown in column B, is illustrated in the above figure.
+Note that as a result of the shift, the bandwidth occupied by the passband pulse is double that of the baseband pulse, i.e., for a sinc pulse of width $T$, the baseband bandwidth that it occupies is ${1\over{2T}}$ while its passband bandwidth usage is ${1\over T}$.

-The use of the carrier wave results in some interesting new possibilities that did not exist in the baseband case.
-In particular it allows us to use the parameters of the carrier wave as another way in which sinc pulses can be differentiated.
-In the baseband case we were confined to using the amplitude of the sinc pulse as means of differentiation, but now in the passband we can also make use of the phase of the carrier wave.
+The use of the carrier wave allows us to use its parameters as another way in which sinc pulses can be differentiated.
+In particular we can use both the amplitude of the sinc pulse as well as the phase of the carrier wave to differentiate pulses.
 Hence it is now possible to define a so called constellation of passband sinc pulses, with differing amplitudes and phases, and this is called Quadrature Amplitude Modulation or QAM.
 One of the simplest QAM constellations uses four different signals and is called Quadrature Phase Shift Keying or QPSK, and we will describe that next.

 The basic idea behind QPSK is quite simple and goes as follows:
-The incoming bit stream gets grouped together two bits at a time, followed by a mapping to one of four waveforms, for $0\le t\le T$, where $T$ is the symbol time:
+The incoming bit stream gets grouped together two bits at a time, followed by a mapping to one of four waveforms described below, for $0\le t\le T$, where $T$ is the symbol time:

-- Bit pattern 00 gets mapped on to the carrier wave $\sqrt{2}A\cos(2\pi f_c t + {\pi\over 4})$.
+- Bit pattern 00 gets mapped to the carrier wave $\sqrt{2}A\cos(2\pi f_c t + {\pi\over 4})$.
-- Bit pattern 10 gets mapped on to $\sqrt{2} A\cos (2\pi f_c t + {3\pi\over 4})$.
+- Bit pattern 10 gets mapped to $\sqrt{2} A\cos (2\pi f_c t + {3\pi\over 4})$.
-- Bit pattern 11 gets mapped on to $\sqrt{2} A\cos (2\pi f_c t + {5\pi\over 4})$.
+- Bit pattern 11 gets mapped to $\sqrt{2} A\cos (2\pi f_c t + {5\pi\over 4})$.
-- Bit pattern 01 gets mapped on to $\sqrt{2} A\cos (2\pi f_c t + {7\pi\over 4})$.
+- Bit pattern 01 gets mapped to $\sqrt{2} A\cos (2\pi f_c t + {7\pi\over 4})$.

-Note that the signal is also shaped by the sinc function $\sinc(\pi Ft)$, which we have left out for convenience.
 We can see that the different bit patterns are differentiated based solely on the phase of the carrier wave.
 This mapping can be nicely represented in the complex plane as follows:
-- Bit pattern 00 gets mapped on to the complex number $({1\over{\sqrt 2}}, {j\over{\sqrt 2}}) $
+- Bit pattern 00 gets mapped to the complex number $({1\over{\sqrt 2}}, {j\over{\sqrt 2}}) $
-- Bit pattern 10 gets mapped on to $(-{1\over{\sqrt 2}}, {j\over{\sqrt 2}})$
+- Bit pattern 10 gets mapped to $(-{1\over{\sqrt 2}}, {j\over{\sqrt 2}})$
-- Bit pattern 11 gets mapped on to $(-{1\over{\sqrt 2}}, -{j\over{\sqrt 2}})$
+- Bit pattern 11 gets mapped to $(-{1\over{\sqrt 2}}, -{j\over{\sqrt 2}})$
-- Bit pattern 01 gets mapped on to $({1\over{\sqrt 2}}, -{j\over{\sqrt 2}})$
+- Bit pattern 01 gets mapped to $({1\over{\sqrt 2}}, -{j\over{\sqrt 2}})$

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm37.png)

 Figure: Passband Modulation using Quadrature Phase Shift Keying or QPSK

-These 4 values can also be plotted on the complex plane as shown above
+These four values numbers can be plotted on the complex plane as shown above.

 Using this mapping the QPSK waveform can be written as: